Parenting older teens and young adults: Maintaining healthy relationships in this shift

 Keep the Door Open — Literally and Emotionally

-Connection doesn’t have to be complicated — small gestures matter.
-Invite your adult child for a walk along the KVR trail, grab a coffee on Main Street, or better yet, spend time together doing something that they enjoy.
-But of course food and iced lattes (with cold foam of course) are almost always encouraging of their participation in quality time.
-(Call it bribery, if you must :))
+Connection doesn’t have to be complicated.
+Small gestures matter.
+Invite your adult child for a walk along the KVR trail, grab a coffee on Main Street, or spend time doing something they enjoy.
+Food and iced lattes (with cold foam, of course) can encourage their participation in quality time.
+Call it bribery if you must!
+These invitations show that your love and support remain constant, no matter how much life changes.

 Let Their Autonomy Be the Goal

+While it’s natural to want to help, sometimes help can turn into a takeover.
+Allowing your young adult to make their own decisions builds confidence and maturity.
 Offer guidance when asked, and when mistakes happen, respond with empathy rather than “I told you so.”
 This creates space for learning and keeps communication open.

+Sessions are also available online.
 You are welcome to book a session using this link:

 --Melanie